 Second, pick a host and sign up.

 Other big advantages of BlueHost include free e-mail addresses on your domain – i.e. email@example.com – that make it easy for new readers to contact you, as well as giving your site a very professional feel from the outset.
-E-mail address setup is a service that most hosts charge a monthly fee for, and getting it for free is a very nice bonus!
+E-mail address setup is a service that many hosts charge a monthly fee for, and getting it for free is a very nice bonus!

 Third, design your site.